dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Completed the Responsive Web Design Principles of FCC.

-**Thoughts:** I had a really hard time getting focused today and used muliple excuses not to do the work.
+**Thoughts:** I had a really hard time getting focused today and used multiple excuses not to do the work.
 I did get the section done, however it was a small section.
 Looking forward to completing a couple sections tomorrow.

 <!--- **Link to work:** [Calculator App](http://www.example.com) --->